openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/openstack.rst

   'error', 'paused', 'resumed', 'rescued', 'resized', 'shelved_offloaded' or 'suspended'.

-The following metrics are retrieved from the Nova database:

 .. _compute-service-state-metrics:

 * ``openstack_nova_service``, the Nova service state (either ``0`` for 'up',